Our Small Ships Are Built Differently

-The idea came to Luther in a flash.
-He had seen people swim, right off their ships.
-He’d seen them climb up from the water on bow ladders.
-Which made him wonder: what if there was a ramp on the bow instead?
-Then he could just nudge the ship right up onto the beach, and his passengers could walk out the front door for a swim.
-Eureka!
-It was the first glimmer of what would later become the Blount Bow Ramp, an invention you'll see on all of our ships today.
+Luther wanted easier access for passengers to swim, snorkel and enjoy beach activities.
+So he wondered: what if there was a ramp on the bow?
+Then he could just nudge the ship right up onto the beach, giving his guests a direct path.
+It was the first glimmer of what would become the Blount Bow Ramp, an invention you see on our ships today.

 Dock With the Yachts